sdito000/Spotipydataproject/index.md

 Table 1 shows the Simple Linear Regression with our main explanatory variable, danceability, on chart placement.
 We find that at an aggregate level, danceability has a negative relationship with a track’s chart placement.
 A one unit increase in danceability is estimated to shift a track up by 8 positions on the top charts(in this case, a lower number, for example 1 or 2, translates to a higher position).
 A higher danceability value is associated with a higher placement on the charts.
 However, this coefficient is not statistically significant, ie. the results are likely to occur by chance.
 We wanted to examine how the 4 different years contributed to this coefficient, thus we broke it down in the following columns.

-In column 2, if a 2018 song has a high danceability value, it is actually positively correlated with their position on the charts.
+In column 2, it is shown that if a 2018 song has a high danceability value, it means that it is positively correlated with their position on the charts.
 However, this coefficient is not statistically significant.
 This relationship is also apparent in column 3 with 2019 tracks and 2019 positions.

-In column 4, if a song has a high danceability value, it is negatively associated with their position on the charts.
+In column 4, it is seen that if a song has a high danceability value, it is negatively associated with their position on the charts.
 Its coefficient is statistically significant at the 5% level; the results are not easily explained by chance alone.
 The same relationship and same statistical significance applies in column 5 with 2021 tracks and positions.

-On one hand, we obtained 2 years with positive coefficients.
-On the other hand, we obtained 2 years with negative coefficients.
+On one hand, we obtained two years with positive coefficients.
+On the other hand, we obtained two years with negative coefficients.
 This leads to our negative coefficient in column 1 with no statistical significance overall.

 We observed that the relationship between positions and audio features fluctuate within each year between positive and negative, large and small coefficients.
 We continued to conduct SLR with other audio features against positions, such as valence and energy, but found danceability to have the most statistically significant results.
 Consistent with our findings, music is abstract; what makes a song popular has multiple confounding factors.